State Secret (1950 film): Development

-Gilliat got the idea for making the film from a newspaper article he read shortly before World War II.
-He decided it would make a "chase thriller" in the style of films he had written for Alfred Hitchcock and Carol Reed, notably The Lady Vanishes and Night Train to Munich.
+Gilliat got the idea for making the film from a newspaper article he read shortly before the Second World War.
+He decided that it would make a "chase thriller" in the style of films he had written for Alfred Hitchcock and Carol Reed, notably The Lady Vanishes and Night Train to Munich.
 He found it difficult to do during the war years but reactivated it after the war.

-The fictitious "Vosnian" language was constructed for the film by a linguistics expert, combining Latin and Slavic based elements.
+The fictitious "Vosnian" language was constructed for the film by a linguistics expert, combining Latin and Slavic elements.

 The star role went to Douglas Fairbanks Jr., who had made a number of British films in the 1930s and was keen to work in the country again.
 His casting was announced in May 1949.

-Fairbanks later said "We have definitely reached a One World status in pictures.
+Fairbanks later said: "We have definitely reached a One World status in pictures.
 British comedy and character acting do not seem remote to us any more."

-In July it was announced that another Hollywood star would play the female lead but by August, actress Glynis Johns got the role.
+In July it was announced that another Hollywood star would play the female lead but by August Glynis Johns had got the role.

 Filming

 Filming began in August 1949.
-Although there was some filming done at Isleworth Studios in London, Gilliat wanted to make as much of the film on location.
-There was eight weeks on location filming, in Trento and the Dolomites.
+Although there was some filming done at Isleworth Studios in London, Gilliat wanted to make as much of the film as possible on location.
+There were eight weeks of location filming, in Trento and the Dolomites.
 Trento stood in for the fictitious capital.
 Filming finished by November 1949.

-Fairbanks later said filming was difficult as some in Italy thought the film was anti-communist while others said it was pro-communist, and the film unit had to avoid riots.
-Gilliat said the filming unions were particularly difficult during the making of this film.
+Fairbanks later said that filming was difficult as some in Italy thought the film was anti-Communist while others said it was pro-Communist, and the film unit had to avoid riots.
+Gilliat said that the film workers' unions were particularly difficult during the making of this film.